ireapps/coding-for-journalists/docs/task1.md

 # 1_start

+Before we do anything, we need to understand some of the components we'll be interacting with and switching between.

+- **The Python interpreter**: we input commands, define variables and functions, write loops, etc. The interpreter parses it all for us, line by line as we write them, and takes action.

+- **Text editor**: this is where we essentially chain a bunch of commands together within a single document and save it as a Python script (ending in *.py*).

+- **The command line**: Accessed via "Terminal" on OS X or "cmd.exe" (or possibly PowerShell) on Windows.
+It's where we run the Python interpreter, among other programs, and issue commands that allow us to navigate our computer's folders.

+That's pretty much it.
+These three pieces give you a container for code you're writing, the program to run it and a method to get it all running.
+We'll be doing some switching back and forth between entering code directly into the interpreter we run from the command line and the text editor.

+As we progress, we'll be dealing with two other things.

+- **External libraries**: Python comes with a standard library that has a ton of useful stuff.
+Developers have written libraries that take this functionality even further.
+By importing parts of these libraries into our Python script, we can do complex things, like fetch a web page, with a single line of code.

+- **A virtual enviroment**: The bubble where all of our code lives.

 This is a crash course in some of Python's major data types and and how to tame them.
 We'll be doing things like mashing strings together, running through items in a list and defining very simple functions.

 We'll be using iPython's interactive interpreter, which means we have access to a few extra features (which iPython modestly calls *magic functions*).